Checklist for Surgery/Consent Forms/Insurance Information

 Checklist for surgery

 The decision to have surgery is a very important one.
-You will need to be fully informed and prepared for the surgery, as well as for any special needs that you may have following the surgery.
-Your preparation will affect the outcome and the results.
-The following is a checklist to assist you in your preparation for surgery:
+You will need to be fully informed and prepared for the surgery.
+You will also need to be ready for any special needs that you may have after the surgery.
+How well you prepare will affect the outcome and the results.
+The following is a checklist to help you get ready for surgery.

-Make a list of questions to ask your doctor or surgeon regarding the type of surgery recommended.
+Make a list of questions to ask your healthcare provider or surgeon about the type of surgery you are to have.

-Determine if the surgical procedure is right for you.
+Talk with your provider to find out if the surgery is right for you.

-Check with your health plan regarding costs and coverage of the upcoming surgery.
+Check with your health plan about what costs of the surgery you will be responsible for.

-Obtain costs from doctors and hospital or outpatient facility.
+Get a list of costs from your doctors and the hospital or outpatient facility.

 Schedule the surgery.

-Follow all instructions during the weeks and days preceding surgery.
+Follow all instructions during the weeks and days before the surgery.

-Arrange for necessary home care and equipment following surgery.
+Arrange for any home care or equipment you will need at home after the surgery.

 What is an informed consent form?